heartcombo/devise/README.md

       ...
     end
     ```
-    (Use the -c flag to specify a controller, for example: `rails generate devise:controllers users -c=sessions`)
+    Use the `-c` flag to specify one or more controllers, for example: `rails generate devise:controllers users -c sessions`)

 2. Tell the router to use this controller: